Robert-Sama/zik/README.md

 - automatic play

 ## Problèmes :
-- No problems, only skill issues
+- No problems, only skill issues (idk what im doing)
   Also, the UI is very shit
+- Not compatible with Apple (yet)

 ## Versions :
 <u>Latest :</u>